Worldwide Guide to Women in Leadership

 Head of an indiginas area

-2005- Governor Lusinda Aquite, Turminá Reservation (Columbia)
+2005- ?
+Governor Lusinda Aquite, Turminá Reservation (Colombia)

 Appointed by the central government